amzn/style-dictionary/docs/transforms.md

 * * *

 ### color/hex8android

-Transforms the value into an 8-digit hex string for Android because they put the alpha channel first.
+Transforms the value into an 8-digit hex string for Android because they put the alpha channel first

 ```js
 // Matches: prop.attributes.category === 'color'